andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Not too bad!
 But, I was basically forced to resort to unit testing to ensure my code was correct.
 Let’s see if we can do better.

+### The Call of Types

+Before we go on to the “typed” version of our program, let’s take a step back and look at some big checks you might want to ask yourself after you write code in Haskell.

+1. Are any of my functions partial, or implemented using partial functions?
+(And, how am I sure they won’t fail?)
+2. How could I have written things that are *incorrect*, and yet still type check?
+(And, how am I sure that the way that *I* implemented it is the correct one?)

+Both of these questions usually yield some truth about the code you write and the things you should worry about.
+As a Haskeller, they should always be at the back of your mind!

+Looking back at our untyped implementation, we notice some things:

+1. Literally every single function we wrote is partial.
+If we had passed in the incorrectly sized matrix/vector, or stored mismatched vectors in our network, everything would fall apart.
+2. There are literally billions of ways we could have implemented our functions where they would still typechecked.
+We could multiply mismatched matrices, or forget to multiply a matrix by another, etc.